Winter grazing advice

 Good winter grazing practices can be straightforward and the time to start is now.

+We appreciate the attention landowners have given to improving their winter grazing practices.
 If we’re proactive in using good management practices we will see better environmental outcomes for our communities.

 Feeding stock on a winter crop or grass behind an electric fence results in bare, often pugged soil, with concentrated amounts of effluent on the soil surface.
 Rainfall and the resulting overland flow can transport sediment and effluent into drains and waterways.
 This results in the loss of valuable topsoil which can silt up drains and affect tile outfalls, as well as increasing the number of bugs and pathogens in waterways.